unicef/rhizome/readme.md

     $ bower install
     $ sudo gem install sass compass

+You will also need to copy the sample webpack config to make the FE build work"

+    $ cp webpack.config.dev.sample.js webpack.config.dev.js

 If you don't want to install `gulp` or `bower` globally (with the `-g` flag), you can run them from the copies installed in `node_modules` by running